DiffusioNeRF: Regularizing Neural Radiance Fields with Denoising Diffusion Models: Experiments

 \subsection{Ablation studies}

-In table~\ref{tab:ablation} we show contributions of each of our optimization terms evaluated on LLFF dataset for novel view synthesis and DTU for reconstruction quality.
+In table~\ref{tab:ablation} we show contributions of each of our optimization terms evaluated on LLFF and DTU datasets for novel view synthesis and reconstruction quality.
 As reported, the geometric baseline scores favorably on the LLFF dataset, but has issues in geometry as reflected in DTU scores.
 Qualitative results in Fig.~\ref{fig:qualitative_results_llff} demonstrate that the geometry estimated by the geometric baseline is not realistic, even if the appearance scores are high.
 Our DDM-based approach improves on DTU scores, but its performance on the novel view synthesis metrics is hampered by its tendency to introduce details in areas of the scene that are not pictured in any training view.

-In table~\ref{tab:extra-ablation} we also show ablations of some of the finer details of our model.
-This table suggests that a model trained on $24\times24$ patches outperforms a model trained on $48\times48$ patches, although the effect is small enough that it could be the result of random noise.
+In table~\ref{tab:ablation} we also show ablations of some of the finer details of our model.
+This table suggests that a model trained on $24\times24$ patches outperforms a model trained on $48\times48$ patches on LLFF, but underperforms on DTU.

 The ablations show the significance of feeding patches from input images to DDM 25\% of the time during NeRF fitting.
 It can be especially important early on, when rendered patches are very different from input images.